newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 Dependencies are configured in the **root** `build.gradle` file as shown in the build.gradle guide above.
 In order to add an external dependency to a project, you must declare the dependency correctly under the correct part of the build.script.

 (Some) Libgdx extensions are mavenized and pushed to the maven repo, which means we can very easily pull them into our projects from the `build.gradle` file.
-You can see in the list [below](#libgdx-extensions) of the format that these depdencies take.
+You can see in the list [below](#libgdx-extensions) of the format that these dependencies take.
 If you are familiar with maven, notice the format:
 ```groovy
 compile '<groupId>:<artifactId>:<version>:<classifier>'